SERVING SIZE: 1/16 tsp

-DigestionAcid Reflux, Bad breath, Bloating / distension, Colic / spasm / cramping, Diverticulosis / Diverticulitis, Food allergy, Foul taste on tongue, Frequent Burping, Frequent Hiccup, Frequent Nausea, Gas, irregular digestion, Hoarse Voice, Irregular/small appetite, Irritable Bowel Syndrome (IBS), Malabsorption, Morning Sickness, Pancreatic Insufficiency, Quickly full / early satiety, Slow, heavy digestion, Smelly Gas, Strong food cravings, Sweet taste on tongue, Vomiting
+DigestionAcid Reflux, Bad breath, Bloating / distension, Diverticulosis / Diverticulitis, Food allergy, Foul taste on tongue, Frequent Burping, Frequent Hiccup, Frequent Nausea, Gas, irregular digestion, Hoarse Voice, Intestinal colic / spasm / cramping, Irregular/small appetite, Irritable Bowel Syndrome (IBS), Malabsorption, Morning Sickness, Pancreatic Insufficiency, Quickly full / early satiety, Slow, heavy digestion, Smelly Gas, Strong food cravings, Sweet taste on tongue, Vomiting, Vomiting Mucus

-Respiratory HealthAnimal/dander allergy, Asthma, Cough with mucus / wet cough, Frequent motion sickness, Large amounts of mucus, Lung Inflammation, Mucus Congestion, Mucus/congestion in mornings, Pneumonia, Post nasal drip, Seasonal allergies, Spitting out mucus, Stuffed nose (can't breathe), Thick mucus, Thin mucus, Vomiting Mucus, Wheezing, White mucus
+Respiratory HealthAnimal/dander allergy, Asthma, Cough with mucus / wet cough, Difficulty expectorating, Frequent motion sickness, Large amounts of mucus, Lungs Irritated / Inflamed, Mucus Congestion, Mucus/congestion in mornings, Pneumonia, Post nasal drip, Seasonal allergies, Stuffed nose (can't breathe), Thick mucus, Thin mucus, Wheezing, White mucus

 DietBulimia, past or current